 If your home tests high and you were to install a Radon mitigation system, you would have a guarantee that any future Radon tests would come back under the EPA recommended levels.
 Having a high Radon level is something that could hold up the sale of your home, if you find out it does have a problem near your closing date.

-Your home must be within 30 miles of our office’s though.
 There is no obligation or high pressure tactics if you do test high.
+But if we end up installing a system the test fee is waived.
 We want to motivate people who haven’t tested their homes yet.

 Here is how it works.
 Call us at 844-569-7236 in the Milwaukee area or 866-569-7236 for the Fox Valley/Oshkosh/Green Bay area to set up an appointment for us to deliver a Radon monitor to you.
 Or, come to our office to check out a Radon monitor for free.
-Our hours of operation are 8am to 6pm M-F, and 8am to 12pm on Sat.
-Closed on Sunday.
+Our hours of operation are 8am to 6pm M-F. Closed Saturda and Sunday.

 If you opt for the Radon monitor being delivered to you, we’ll spend a few minutes with you at the drop off, to pick the best area to test, based on where your family spends time.
 If your basement is used for TV viewing, as an office or recreation area, then that is where the test should be conducted.
 If you only use the basement for storage and laundry, and spend only an hour or two per week there, then the Radon monitor should be placed on the first floor.